Taxation of international executives

 The wealth tax applies for individuals who are considered as income taxpayers.
 It is important to bear in mind that the wealth tax will apply to residents and non-residents for tax purposes.
 The difference between residents and non- tax residents will be the information to be included, since tax residents will have to include the equity owned in Colombia and abroad and non-tax residents will only have to include the equity owned in Colombia.

-The wealth tax will apply for individuals whose net equity is higher than COP 1.000 MM.
-This equity is calculated by including all the value at January 1st of the assets owned (real state, investments, vehicles, financial products, accounts, etc.) and subtracting the liabilities and debts.
+The wealth tax will apply for individuals whose net equity is higher than COP5,000 million.
+This equity is calculated by including all the value at 1 January of the assets owned (real state, investments, vehicles, financial products, accounts, etc.) and subtracting the liabilities and debts.

 On this regard, it should be noted that the net equity is not the taxable base.
-The taxable base is calculated taking the net equity and subtracting the value of the home of dwelling (up to USD 145.000 approx.) and the “effective equity value” (value of the asset multiplied by the percentage obtained after dividing the net equity by the gross equity) of stocks of Colombian entities.
+The taxable base is calculated taking the net equity and subtracting the value of the home of dwelling (up to approx. USD146,000)

 In addition, the Colombian Government established new liabilities for individuals.
-1. Informative tax return in magnetic media (For FY17 applies for taxpayers who reported gross income higher than Cop 500 MM in FY2015) and 3.
+1. Informative tax return in magnetic media (For FY18 applies for taxpayers who reported gross income higher than COP500 million in FY2016) and 3.
 Foreign assets report (applies to taxpayers considered as residents for tax purposes who possess equity abroad).

 Are there social security/social insurance taxes in Colombia?
 If so, what are the rates for employers and employees?